deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 Besides commenting code, i try to document all changes by committing small changes to GitHub.
 ![github_commits](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/github_commits.png)

 Quite a lot of notebooks which are relevant for Opschaler have been created.
 Most started out as smaller notebooks, to learn the programming techniques required for the job.
 Later on a lot of the smaller notebooks have been combined in larger notebooks.
+These important notebooks have been marked with a (!).
+The other notebooks are also relevant for Opschaler, but they are more 'learner' and 'try out' notebooks.
+Not actual end product.
 In general several notebooks have been created for Opschaler (listed mainly in order or creation):

 * Data preperation